amenzwa/clrs/README.md

 ## *Jupyter notebooks for CLRS algorithms*

-This project implements some of the interesting algorithms (mostly graphs) described in the textbook [*Introduction to Algorithms*](https://www.amazon.com/Introduction-Algorithms-fourth-Thomas-Cormen/dp/026204630X) (4ed 2022) by Professors Cormen, Leiserson, Rivest, and Stein (CLRS 4ed).
-The Python programmes and the associated explanations are presented as [Jupyter](https://www.amazon.com/Introduction-Algorithms-fourth-Thomas-Cormen/dp/026204630X) notebook interactive documents.
+This project provides implementations of, and commentaries on, some of the interesting algorithms described in the well known textbook [*Introduction to Algorithms*](https://www.amazon.com/Introduction-Algorithms-fourth-Thomas-Cormen/dp/026204630X) by Professors Cormen, Leiserson, Rivest, and Stein (CLRS 4ed 2022; formerly CLR 1ed 1990).
+The Python implementations and the associated commentaries are presented as [Jupyter](https://www.amazon.com/Introduction-Algorithms-fourth-Thomas-Cormen/dp/026204630X) notebook interactive documents.

-This is an ongoing project.
-It begins with the graph representation, the elementary graph algorithms, and two applications presented in Chapter 20 of CLRS.
-More implementations and commentaries will be added in due course.

-The main purpose of this project is to be the practical companion to CLRS, which can be quite theoretical at places.
-It shows how to convert the English descriptions of algorithms given in the textbook into *code* and how to use the proven mathematical properties to implement *test* cases for the code.
-Jupyter is chosen for its excellent literate programming environment that produces documents with mathematical equations and runnable programmes.
+The main purpose here is to show how to convert the English descriptions of algorithms given in CLRS into *code* and how to use the theorems, lemmas, and other mathematical properties proven therein to implement *test* cases for the code.
+That is, the aim is not to provide a comprehensive implementations of CLRS algorithms, but to focus on the process of closely reading a mathematical textbook like this, following its arguments and proofs, converting algorithm text into code, and testing the implementations against proven mathematical properties.

+Jupyter is chosen for its excellent [literate programming](https://en.wikipedia.org/wiki/Literate_programming) environment that produces documents containing both mathematical text and runnable code.
 Python is chosen because it is one of the most comprehensible programming languages.
 It is fairly succinct, has a reasonably small syntactic constructs, and possesses relatively few quirks.
+But more importantly, it is an imperative language.
+Most textbooks, including CLRS, present decidedly imperative algorithms.

+Just because an algorithm is recursive does not make it functional.
+The imperativeness shines through, whenever it mutates its the data structures it accepts as input arguments.
+To my knowledge, there is but one textbook written from the functional perspective: [*Purely Functional Data Structures*](https://www.amazon.com/Purely-Functional-Data-Structures-Okasaki/dp/0521663504/ref=sr_1_1?keywords=purely+functional+data+structures&qid=1690905795&sprefix=purely+functional+%2Caps%2C81&sr=8-1), Okasaki 1999.
+I heartily recommend this textbook to anyone interested in [functional programming](https://en.wikipedia.org/wiki/Functional_programming)—in the academic sense of the phrase, not necessarily as it is practised in the IT industry.

-The primary audience of this project is the undergraduate Computer Science students taking algorithms, especially those using CLRS, which is one of the most popular algorithms textbooks.
+The primary audience of this project is the undergraduate Computer Science students taking algorithms, especially those using CLRS.
 The secondary audience is the IT practitioners interested in algorithm design, analysis, and implementation.

+This is an ongoing project.
+The first "commit" consists of graph representation, elementary graph algorithms, and two applications presented in Chapter 20 of CLRS.
+More implementations and commentaries will be added, incrementally.

 # CONTENTS

+## *IPython*

 - [`util.ipynb`](./util.ipynb)—utility types and functions
   - [`graph.ipynb`](./graph.ipynb)—graph representation, BFS, and DFS from Chapter 20